jpoehls/zduck.com/_posts/2013/2013-08-09-tableaukit-powershell-module-for-tableau.md

 PowerShell.
 Up until now I've been sharing helper functions in a stand-alone fashion.
 No longer.

 I'd like to introduce you to [TableauKit][2].
-A pure script-based PowerShell module for working with Tableau files.
+A pure, script-based PowerShell module for working with Tableau files.

 ## Say what?